 Shape: More angles and corners increase the amount of work and materials needed to build the house of your dreams.
 A rectangular or box-shaped house has lower construction costs.

 TWO MOST COMMON TIMES FOR COST ESCALATION:

 The beginning of your construction and housing: When you dig and possibly place a well.
 You will not know what’s underneath it before you start digging.
 When you drill a well, you have no control over how deep you need to drill to get water.
 Here the emergency fund is indispensable.

-Cost overruns are common in any housing project, but with knowledge and planning, you can keep them within controllable limits.
+Cost overruns are common in any housing project, but you can keep them within controllable limits with knowledge and planning.